pedlefsen/PREAST/README.md

 Uses Prank<sup>1</sup> to create a multiple sequence alignment and to estimate founder sequence.

-Uses Poisson goodness-of-fit test<sup>2,3</sup> to evaluate whether the sample is consistent with a single founder hypothesis.
-Within a sample, only the earliest sequences are used to detect multiplicity.

-If multiple founders seem likely, the phylogenetic tree inferred by Prank is split at the root and the leaves on each half are used to infer separate founders.
+To infer multiple founders, the phylogenetic tree inferred by Prank is split at the root and the leaves on each half are used to infer separate founders.

 Time of infection is inferred with Beast<sup>4</sup>.
-A strict clock and constant population size are used a priors.
+A strict clock and constant population size are used as priors.
 Tree height is constrained to be consistent with samples dates on the sequences.

 --------